PHEV vs EV Charging: What's the Difference?

 This is where PHEVs and BEVs start to diverge.
 Because PHEVs have smaller batteries (designed for shorter electric-only trips), they charge much faster than fully electric vehicles.

-The bZ4X features a 71.4kWh battery.
+The bZ4X now runs a 74.7kWh battery across the 2WD, AWD and bZ4X Touring, so the charging times are the same whichever one you choose.
 Using a standard household powerpoint (Mode 2), expect approximately 30 hours or more for a full charge from 10% to 100%.
-With a dedicated 7kW home wall charger (Mode 3), this drops to around 10 hours.
-At a public DC fast charger, you can go from 10% to 80% in approximately 45 minutes.
+With a dedicated AC wall charger (Mode 3), the time depends on your charger.

-The new RAV4 PHEV features a 22.7kWh battery.
+The RAV4 PHEV pairs a 22.7kWh battery with the XSE and GR Sport grades.
 From a standard powerpoint, a full charge takes around 8 to 10 hours overnight.
-With a dedicated home wall charger (up to 11kW three-phase), you can fully charge in approximately 2 to 3 hours.
-The RAV4 PHEV also supports 50kW DC fast charging, reaching 10% to 80% in about 30 minutes.
+With a dedicated home wall charger (up to 11kW three-phase), Toyota’s official figures show a 10% to 100% charge in approximately 2.5 hours.
+The RAV4 PHEV also supports 50kW DC fast charging, reaching 10% to 80% in approximately 28 minutes.

 For most Perth drivers, overnight charging at home covers daily driving needs for both vehicle types.
 The difference becomes noticeable on longer trips or when you need a quick top-up during the day.